ShauryaJain03/followbot_ros/readme.md

 ## Human Following and Payload Delivery Robot for Unstructured and Rough Environments

-Implementation of a 4 Wheel Differential Drive Human Following robot capable of carrying a load with ability autonomously return to starting point with terrain-aware navigation in both GPS enabled and GPS Denied environments
+Implementation of a 4 Wheel Differential Drive Human Following robot capable of carrying a load with the ability to autonomously return to starting point with terrain-aware navigation in both GPS enabled and GPS Denied environments

 ### Key Features:
 * ROS2 based software stack.